Marius1311/Image-Colorisation/README.md

 An then, there is the colorisation_gui.m file that adds a GUI and makes things a bit more fun.

 So far, the "load image" button does not have any functionality assigned to it.
 The other buttons work pretty well.

+Be carefule, it wants the file "borad2.jpg" to be in a folder called "Images" (capital spelling), otheriwse it gets upset.